Leo Fender

 The very first Stratocasters had a thick white plastic pickguard, made from one piece, but from 1959 all Stratocasters were fitted with a laminated black/white pickguard.
 In 1959 there were also some models with a gold anodized pickguard.

-Original old Strats had a bone nut (nowadays made of ABS plastic), while the way of finishing has been changed several times.
+The original old Strats had a bone nut (nowadays made of ABS plastic), but the finishing method has been changed several times.

 Old string holders, called ‘inertia blocks’ by Fender technicians, were made of steel; the current ones are cast iron.